 Look around in restaurants or even at your children’s’ sporting events….everyone is on their phone!
 Emails, Facebook, Instagram, Twitter.
 You name it.
 We each have our favorite ways to interact online.
 Electronics seem to be as important as breathing.

 Because of this blossoming epidemic with near-constant use of electronic devices, there has been a growing concern about the impact on the development and health of children.
 Debates about appropriate amounts of screen time for kids have been discussed for years.
 Some parents struggle with enforcing their desired limits for screen time use; consequently, companies have developed services to help.
-The jury is out concerning screen time impact on kids; however, recently the Academy of Pediatrics has issued an updated statement where they have lessened rigid recommendations.
-That is not the point of my discussion.

 I believe, as in all aspects of parenting, that there is no correct way to raise a child.
 Momma Addicts are involved of every aspect of their children’s lives, while lawnmower parents seek to protect kids from failure.
 However, I believe something has become lost in this electronic device debate.
 There is a need for rules and a code of conduct for using these devices.
 We set rules and demand acceptable behavior in many aspects of our kids lives.
 Electronics should be no different.

 Over the past 25 years, as a pediatric surgeon, I have witnessed the onslaught of near-constant screen time required by my young patients.
 And I have watched overwhelmed parents become powerless at controlling the need that their children have for their devices.
 Rules.
 Manners.
 Etiquette.
 Part of our job as parents is to instill into our children the ability to use good behavior.
 Electronic devices are no different.